Sangwon91/PORMAKE/README.md

 builder = pm.Builder()
 ```

 Make node type to building block dictionary.
-This dictionary is used for the construction.
+This dictionary is used for the construction of the MOF.
 Building blocks have to be assigned to each node type (in this case, `0` and `1`).

 ```python
 # N10 is assigned to node type 0 because the coordination number of node type 0 is 3.